2023 Best Value Liberal Arts & Humanities Bachelor's Degree Schools in the Plains States Region

 South Dakota State undergraduate students pay an average of $12,809 in tuition and fees each year.

-MSU undergraduate students pay an average of $8,163 in tuition and fees each year.
+Metro State undergraduate students pay an average of $9,394 in tuition and fees each year.

 The average tuition and fees for an out-of-state undergraduate student at FHSU are $15,870 a year.

-Read full report on Liberal Arts / Sciences & Humanities at Fort Hays State University
+Full Liberal Arts / Sciences & Humanities at Fort Hays State University Report

-With a ranking of #6, University of North Dakota did quite well on this year’s best value schools for liberal arts / sciences and humanities students working on their bachelor’s degree.
-Located in the city of Grand Forks, UND is a public school with a fairly large student population.
+University of North Dakota did quite well in this year’s ranking of the best places for liberal arts / sciences and humanities students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the city of Grand Forks, UND is a public school with a large student population.

 Out-of-state tuition fees for undergraduate students at Mayville State University are $10,756 per year.

 Southeast Missouri State University ranked #8 on this year’s Best Value Liberal Arts & Humanities Bachelor’s Degree Schools in the Plains States Region list.
-Located in the small city of Cape Girardeau, Southeast Missouri State University is a public college with a moderately-sized student population.
+Located in the city of Cape Girardeau, Southeast Missouri State University is a public college with a medium-sized student population.

 UCM undergraduate students pay an average of $16,815 in tuition and fees each year.